Accounting» open the printable major» search for more Areas of Study

 Graduate Attributes and Employability

-Graduate attributes for the Bachelor of Commerce are the skills, abilities and knowledge that are highly sought after by a broad range of employers.
-Below is the complete list of attributes that graduates will have demonstrated upon the completion of the degree.
+Bachelor of Commerce graduates majoring in Accounting will have the skills, abilities and knowledge sought after by a broad range of employers.
+On completion of the degree, graduates can expect to:

 You will recognise these attributes in the selection criteria listed in the following job ads.